TIBCOSoftware/js-docker/README.md

 Environment Variable Name | Notes |
 ------------ | ------------- |
+`DB_TYPE` | valid dbTypes are: postgresql, mysql, sqlserver, oracle, db2. default to postgresql. |
 `DB_HOST` | database host IP or domain name. defaults to postgres |
-`DB_PORT` | database port. defaults to 5432 |
+`DB_PORT` | database port. if not set, JasperReports Server will use the default port for the dbType |
 `DB_USER` | database username. defaults to postgres |
 `DB_PASSWORD` | database password. defaults to postgres |
-`DB_NAME` | JasperReports Server repository schema name in Postgresql. defaults to jasperserver |
+`DB_NAME` | JasperReports Server repository schema name in the database. defaults to jasperserver |
+`JDBC_DRIVER_VERSION` | optional. for non-PostgreSQL databases.
+Requires a JDBC driver with the required version accessible through a volume.
+See [Use of Volumes](#jasperreports-server-use-of-volumes)  |
-`POSTGRES_JDBC_DRIVER_VERSION` | defaults to 42.2.5.
-If you change this, the new version will be downloaded from https://jdbc.postgresql.org/download.html |
+`POSTGRES_JDBC_DRIVER_VERSION` | optional, defaults to 42.2.5.
+If you change this, the new version will need to be installed by volume as above.
+See [Use of Volumes](#jasperreports-server-use-of-volumes) |
 `JRS_LOAD_SAMPLES` | Load JasperReports Server samples when creating the database. defaults to false |
  | |
 `HTTPS_PORT` | Defaults to 8443 |